redcelltheory/video-scripts/README.md

 # 🎥 The Red Cell Theory — Video Scripts Repository

 Welcome!
-This repository contains the public-facing text assets for all videos produced by The Red Cell Theory.
+This repository contains the public-facing text assets and metadata for all videos produced by The Red Cell Theory.
 By making these resources available, we aim to improve accessibility, enable community translations, and provide a clear reference for the content we create.

 ---